 ‘Settlement’ has a peaceful implication and ignores the reality of Aboriginal frontier wars, massacres and Aboriginal peoples’ lands being stolen from them.|

-Australia was was invaded, occupied and colonised.
+From an Aboriginal perspective, Australia was was invaded, occupied and colonised.
+Aboriginal peoples’ lands were stolen from them, and countless died in the many wars they fought against the invaders.
 Describing the arrival of the Europeans as a ‘settlement’ is a UK-centric, rather than an Australian, point of view.

 |[insert explorers’ names] were the first men to [cross/reach/find]…||[insert explorers’ names] were the first European men to [cross/reach/find]…||Aboriginal men, women and children had crossed/reached/found Australia’s landmarks for thousands of years before European explorers.|